Running Man (1987) Suggests a Future America That's Both Outrageous and Sadly Familiar

 More direct methods become necessary.

 The film then shows us these ‘more direct methods.’
-Arnold is a military helicopter pilot—perhaps the single goofiest thing in this movie—who’s ordered to fire upon a crowd of civilians peacefully demonstrating because they’re starving.
+Arnold plays a military helicopter pilot—perhaps the single goofiest thing in this movie—who’s ordered to fire upon a crowd of civilians peacefully demonstrating because they’re starving.
 He refuses.
-Long story short, he ends up competing on the Running Man.
+Long story short, he ends up competing on the Running Man, because the footage — the military records their operations, presumably because they also want to be TV stars, or probably actually to control the narrative — is doctored to make him look like a raving lunatic.
+Which, given the character is played by Arnold Schwarzenegger, isn’t that difficult.

-One of the themes explored in the 80s was the ability of media to distort and control reality.
+One of the themes commonly explored in the 80s was the ability of media to distort and control reality.
 Even the cartoon G.I.
 Joe got in on the action; I’m slowly rewatching it and was recently shocked at an episode where Cobra hijacks the narrative by taking over TV stations and uses them to push alternate facts.
-How very prescient.
+How very prescient, especially for a show that exists solely to sell action figures.

+This was a sub-genre of the evergreen ‘evil, faceless corporations’ genre.
 It being the 80s, media as a force of antagonism was often approached through a lens of cackling villainy (see also: G.I.
 Joe).
 There was no nuance.
-It ran the gamut from media executives hellbent on being the biggest TV station to a complete and callous disregard for life, as we find in The Running Man.
+It ran the gamut from media executives hellbent on being the biggest TV station to a complete and callous disregard for life in service to ratings, as we find in The Running Man.

-The antagonist is an all-powerful game show host (played by Richard Dawson, an actual game show host and real creeper; we’ll come back to that) who derives power from the show’s popularity.
+The film’s antagonist is a game show host (played by Richard Dawson, an actual game show host and real creeper; we’ll come back to that) who derives legitimate power from the show’s popularity.
 That seems outlandish on the surface, but I think we can draw a pretty straight line from there to news entertainment personalities who hold enormous sway over large parts of America today.

 The experience of watching the 1987 film is one of reconciling two possible Americas: the one imagined 30 years ago, and our actual everyday reality.
 There are obvious, notable differences.
 We have not (yet) slid fully into an authoritarian state.
 Resources are still available.
 Freedom of speech and expression remain.
 Sorta.
 The most powerful man in the world is not a game show host; he’s a reality TV star.

-I started re-reading Ready Player One, and as fun as the futuristic, pop culture-obsessed story is, let’s not forget that it’s set in a world where people have so little to live for that they spend their lives roaming a virtual world.
+I started re-reading Ready Player One—on my phone, actually—another story in which everyone is crushed under capitalism’s jackboot.
+As fun as the futuristic, pop culture-obsessed story is, let’s not forget that it’s set in a world where people have so little to live for that they spend their lives roaming a virtual world.
 As in: not real.
 Much I as love the idea of a fully immersive VR experience, one where I can wield a lightsaber and drive a DeLorean—and believe me, I really, really do—there’s something so sad and vacant about the idea.
 It’s the same emptiness I felt after grinding a video game to unlock meaningless achievements, which awarded equally worthless points to my profile.
 As though life has a scoreboard and winning and losing can be so easily tracked.

 Growing up in the 80s, there were two ways of thinking about the future.